-Look inwardly and reflect upon your faults.

-Respond if someone provokes you.
+Look inwardly and reflect upon Respond if someone your faults. provokes you.

-Cry over your sins and restore Waste your time on your relationship with Allah.
-Futile activities.
+Cry over your sins and restore Waste your time on your relationship with Allah. futile activities.

 In it, Allah has a night which is better than a thousand months.
 Whoever is deprived of its good is truly deprived!"